danielvaughan/retro-righter/docs/DEMO.md

 Could I actually "vibe code" spectrum games.
 I tried "Write spectrum implementation of the game of life"

+It may seem a tricial example but I see ADK and similar agentic tools as a great way to automate business processes and many will have an element of taking paper and validating the content.

 ## References

 * [Computer Space Games](https://drive.google.com/file/d/0Bxv0SsvibDMTNlMwTi1PTlVxc2M/view?resourcekey=0-kaU6eyAmIVhT3_H8RkHfHA)